wessenstam/ts2019/apis/apis.rst

   graft lab/templates
   global-exclude *.pyc

-Now, to ensure our dependencies are installed and available, run the `setup.py` script as follows.
+Now, to ensure our dependencies are available, let's install our app for the first time.
+This process makes use of both *setup.py* and *MANIFEST.in*.

 **Note:** The trailing period (`.`) is required.